 The TES retrieval process is non-linear and has the potential to not converge.
 A set of quality flags has been developed and tested to reject the majority of bad retrievals and keep the majority of the "good" retrievals.
-Table 6-1 below shows the updated quality flag values for Version 6 ozone.
-Table 6-2 and Table 6-3 show the recommended quality flag values for the two new species in Version 6, formic acid (HCOOH) and methanol (CH3OH), respectively.
-For other species, see the values from V005 in Section 6.2.
+This Section (6.1) describes the quality flags established for Version 8 (and also Version 7).
+Table 6-1 shows the updated Version 8 master quality flag, which is used for ozone retrievals.
+For all other species, we refer the user to Section 6.3 (Version 5 data) with the following exceptions: